kiedtl/website/src/content/blog/chatterbox.md

 double-check their spelling without an error message telling them to do so.

-And even in "normal" applications -- where the majority of users are not knowledgable enough to know that their spelling could be to blame -- an error message that's too verbose is *still* problematic, because many, if not most, non-techy users won't bother reading it!
+And even in "normal" applications -- where the majority of users are not knowledgeable enough to know that their spelling could be to blame -- an error message that's too verbose is *still* problematic, because many, if not most, non-techy users won't bother reading it!